m21ark/ldts/README.md

 - **Shop** - With the coins collected in-game, the user can then buy different power-ups, to help him better perform at the game.
 - **Power-Ups** - These would be special powers, that the user does not have initially.
 They could vary from "Box Destruction" to "Super birdrun.model.Coin Addition".
-- **Pausing Game** - A keybind should be added to allow the player to pause the game when needed
-- **Better Start/End Screen** - These screens are temporary.
-Better ones with more information and design should be added
-- **Play again Option** - In the end screen, the player should have the option to play again
 - **Hard Level Meter** - Players should have an option to choose if they want a harder level (with more and faster blocks for example)